-An IVA is not suitable for all types of debt and there are certain debts that cannot be included in the arrangement.
+An IVA is unsuitable for all types of debt, and certain debts cannot be included in the arrangement.
 These include council tax arrears, child support debt, and court fines.

 Applying for an Individual Voluntary Arrangement (IVA) is a relatively straightforward process, although it requires professional assistance from a qualified Insolvency Practitioner.
-To apply, you will need to submit an official application form with details of your income and expenditure, as well as a statement of your assets and liabilities.
+To apply, you must submit an official application form with your income and expenditure details and a statement of your assets and liabilities.
 Once your application is accepted, you can start making payments to your creditors in accordance with the terms of the arrangement.
 Here at Credibble, we can show you your best options – click the link at the bottom of this page for further help.

 What happens to my career and home with an IVA?

-An IVA can have a major impact on an individual’s career and home life.
-When taking out an IVA, it’s important to bear in mind that your credit score will be affected, and this may make it difficult for you to obtain loans or mortgages in the future.
+An IVA can majorly impact an individual’s career and home life.
+When taking out an IVA, it’s important to remember that your credit score will be affected, which may make it difficult for you to obtain loans or mortgages in the future.
 In addition, if you own your home and the amount of debt owed is more than a certain percentage of its value, it may be at risk of being sold off to repay your creditors.

 Will I still be able to get a mortgage with an IVA?

-It is possible to get a mortgage while under an Individual Voluntary Arrangement (IVA).
-However, this is dependent on the lender’s criteria and you may need to provide evidence that your IVA is being managed effectively.
+Getting a mortgage while under an Individual Voluntary Arrangement (IVA) is possible.
+However, this depends on the lender’s criteria, and you may need to provide evidence that your IVA is being managed effectively.
 In addition, it’s worth noting that lenders are usually more reluctant to provide mortgages to those who have an IVA in place since it indicates that you have previously had difficulty managing your finances.

 Will creditors have a right to any of my possessions?

-When it comes to creditors having the right to any of a person’s possessions, it is important to note that this depends largely on the type of debt being repaid.
-With an IVA, creditors cannot take any of your possessions without getting court approval first.
-However, if you are paying off secured debts such as a mortgage, then the lender may have certain rights to your possessions.
+Regarding creditors having the right to any person’s possessions, it is important to note that this depends largely on the type of debt being repaid.
+With an IVA, creditors cannot take any of your possessions without court approval.
+However, if you are paying off secured debts such as a mortgage, the lender may have certain rights to your possessions.